 Then I repeated this process for the bottom.
 Here’s what it looked like then—taught top to bottom, but still loose on the sides.

-Step 3: I used the spray bottle to wet the fabric, especially the wrinkly areas.
-Then I pulled the fabric taught and stapled it in place.
-I did this on the ground; this is just a view of it stood up from the back so you can see the staples.
+I used the spray bottle to wet the fabric, especially the wrinkly areas.
+Then I pulled the fabric taught and stapled it in place along each long side.

 …eeeeexcept Mike and I agreed that although I loved the pattern, it looked terrible in the room, so I put plain black overtop of the pattern. 🙂 Looks much better, and when you walk in the room, it isn’t even entirely evident there’s a cover there!